micheladellalma/MicroAnalysisWine/README.md

 It uses different programming languages, in particular R, Python and Bash.

 This is an image of the initial inputs, and final table obtained, from which the network is designed.

 <img width="781" height="269" alt="Screenshot 2025-12-04 at 09 24 06" src="https://github.com/user-attachments/assets/f35888dc-a37d-4a38-b31c-4adb3bd992b1" />

-The image below is an overview of all the workflow
+In reality in the middle, there are many more steps... the image below is an overview of all the workflow

 <img width="522" height="428" alt="image" src="https://github.com/user-attachments/assets/bbdd70b6-1845-47d0-ad18-c287a8691ca0" />

-## Pre-processing of the samples
+Among the different steps of the pipeline:
+1. Pre-processing step of the data (both abundance table and metabolomics) 2a.
+Discovering of the pathways related to the genomes (functional annotation) 2b.
+Differentially potentially expressed pathways between time points
+3. Differentially abundant metabolites bet

 ## Functional annotation